About us

 >> Read more about Sam&

-The Social Organizations in Sports (MOSS) believes that equal opportunities for everyone should be a priority in sports and exercise policy and the sports and exercise sector.
+De Maatschappelijke Organisaties in de Sport (MOSS) believes that equal opportunities for everyone should be a priority in sports and exercise policy and the sports and exercise sector.
 Within the MOS, several social organizations, each with their own domain and expertise, explicitly focus on disadvantaged and vulnerable target groups and encourage more people to become active.
 Together, we ensure that the sports sector has sufficient insight into the necessary interventions and practical solutions to enable everyone, regardless of gender, age, culture, disability, socioeconomic status, or background, to participate in sports and exercise.

 Director Petra Bosman: "With this joining of forces, we are making sports and exercise accessible to people who are distanced from sports and exercise.
 Those who have difficulty participating due to poverty, illness, disability, background, or sexual orientation."